 Applicant must be:

-- Nominated by their coach as most deserving player on the team.
+- Nominated by their coach as most deserving player on the team (only one nomination per coach).

-- Calgary resident playing hockey in the Calgary Minor Hockey Association – Midget Boys AA, AAA (major), Midget Girls AA or AAA.
+- Calgary resident playing hockey in the Calgary Minor Hockey Association – U18 Boys AA, AAA (major), U18 Girls AA or AAA.

 - A student who has achieved a minimum of 82.5% at their educational institution.